 The Big Game, Oski, and the Axe

 No university is really complete without football.
 The Bears' ultimate match, the Big Game, is against Leland Stanford Junior University.
-The 116th Big Game takes place November 23, 2013, at Stanford (alternating each year between home fields).
+The 117th Big Game takes place November 22, 2014, at Memorial Stadium (alternating each year between home fields).
 This exciting contest between Cal and the folks at Stanford (The Farm) brings loyal fans from both universities together for some good old-fashioned rivalry.

 Cal's colors are Yale Blue (because a large number of early campus administrators and faculty were Yale graduates) and California Gold (from the 1849 Gold Rush).
 White and especially red are Stanford's colors.
 Woe to the Cal fan who accidentally wears red clothing to the Big Game!

 California Memorial Stadium, directly east of the main campus and rated as one of the five most beautiful stadiums in the country, was recently renovated and retrofitted.

 2013 Football Schedule

 9/20 at Arizona

 10/4 at Washington State